Ro1ste/CuracaoTravelPlanner/replit.md

 **Backend:**
 - Express.js with TypeScript
 - Drizzle ORM with PostgreSQL
-- Replit Auth (OpenID Connect)
+- Email/password authentication with bcrypt
-- Passport.js for authentication
+- Passport.js for session management
 - Session management with connect-pg-simple

 **Features:**
+- Email/password company signup and login
 - Task management with proof submissions
 - Company leaderboards and analytics
 - Event registration and QR check-ins